Colorado preps for 10,000 on illegal, monthlong campout - NewsBreak

 “We have requested that the U.S. Forest Service require that the Rainbow Family group receive a permit, both apply and receive a permit prior to convening, and if they choose not to do that, then our ask of the Forest Service would be that they use appropriate enforcement mechanisms to prohibit the event from occurring,” Perricone said.

-Keep Routt Wild and other community members have expressed concerns about fire danger, sanitation, water rights, impacts on wildlife, trash, and damage to vegetation.
+Keep Routt Wild and other community members have expressed concerns about fire danger, sanitation, water rights, impacts to wildlife, trash and damage to vegetation.

 “I wish I could say right here that this was a simple answer, that we could shut it down, but it just isn’t that easy,” Bacon said.